 The Monte-Carlo Beach Hotel has a restaurant where Pieter regularly wines and dines his potential clients.
 Taking a few photographs of the place was therefore essential, before sitting down to a fine, 3-figure meal.
 The hotel is owned by the Société des Bains de Mer (S.B.M. – a company that is mainly owned by the Monégasque government and the Prince) and this means one thing to a photographer: the absolute necessity of filling out forms in advance to obtain a formal written authorisation from the press office to be able to take photos on site.
 I fully realised the extent of Mr Van Naeltwijck’s influence then, in the small wave of his hand to the maître d’hôtel, which led to a call and a subsequent whisper “Oui madame, of course you can photograph here“.

-The most expensive flat in the whole world
+Most expensive flat in the whole world

 Although initially distracted by an olive oil tasting session, I listened with interest to discussions during lunch, and was amused that Jelte’s line of questioning to find out about the man hidden behind the estate agent never seemed to quite meet its mark.
 Pieter had little to say about his parents, was reluctant to talk about his family and any questions about his friends and leisure time triggered anecdotes about visiting members of Middle Eastern royal families and what sounded like Monégasque networking events.
 Even the question “If you could do anything in life, what would you do?” didn’t make Pieter pause for much thought.
 “My greatest dream is to sell the apartment at the top of the Odeon tower [in Monaco]“.